 The financial statements that will help you determine the current status of your business are:

 - The income statement reveals the money you've make during the accounting period, the costs or expenses that were incurred, the difference between the costs and incomes for the period, or net profit (or loss)

 - The balance sheet is a statement of a company's relative wealth or financial position at a given point in time.
 It shows assets, liabilities and owners' equity

 - The position statement, also known as the "statement of changes in financial position" or "sources and uses of cash," helps to explain how a company acquired its money and how it was spent

 - The statement of changes in owners' equity is used to bridge the gap between the amount of owners' equity at the beginning of the period and the amount of their equity at the end of the period

 Your financial statements are only the foundation for your analysis and they won’t provide all the info you need.
 For example, if your statements show that outstanding accounts have gone down over the last few years, it either means that you're being more proactive about your debt collection process, or that you are writing off bad debt too soon.

 This is why it's important to look further into some of the trends revealed in the statements and find the reasons behind them.
-If you decide to do a financial analysis of your business, you may decide to use the Financial Fitness Analysis.

 Copyright © 2016 Business Partners Ltd. All rights reserved.